 This course assists students in researching the perfect internship.
-Using a mentorship principle, the faculty are available throughout the internship to answer questions, troubleshoot, and ensure a quality experience in the professional world.
+Using a mentorship principle, faculty are available throughout the internship to answer questions, troubleshoot, and ensure a quality experience in the professional world.

-Prerequisite: Professional Practice in the major.
+Prerequisite: Professional Practice in the major

-Entrepreneur 101

-COMD483 - credits
+Entrepreneur 101 COMD483 - credits

-Entrepreneurship is designed to prepare students to open their own business.
-Introduction to all facets of running a business, such as marketing, promotion, developing a client base, pricing, and in before legal and financial aspects, as well as ethical standards, will be covered.
-Students will learn best-business practices from clients, an accountant, an attorney, a banker, and vendors.
-This course will teach students how to plan, establish, and sustain a meaningful studio, office, and/or agency.
-This course is available to ComArts graduating seniors only.
+An intensive introduction to all facets of running a business-marketing, promotion, developing a client base, pricing, legal, ethical and financial aspects.
+Students learn best-business practices from: clients, an accountant, an attorney, a banker, and vendors.
+This course teaches students how to plan, establish, and sustain a meaningful studio, office, and/or agency.
+Recommended for ComArts graduating seniors.

-Translation for Distribution
+Translation for Distribution COMD485 - 2 credits

-In this class, each design senior will work with another senior from a different department, toward the production of a publication as a document of the other person's work.
-This setup allows the benefit of objectivity.
-This course will focus in particular on (a) the idea of designing as the attempt to translate the nature and intentions of the originary work, (b) the specific possibilities and limitations of the situation, and (c) the various approaches to distribution.
-The class will begin without any preconceptions of what form these publications might take.
+Design seniors work with a senior from another department, in the production of a publication as a document of the other person's work.
+With the benefit of objectivity students focus on the idea of designing as the attempt to translate the nature and intentions of the originary work; the specific possibilities and limitations of the situation, and approaches to distribution.

-Contemporary Design Issues
+Contemporary Design Issues COMD488 - 2 credits

-This course is total immersion into the field of graphic design.
-Students will look at exciting, challenging, and critically important work and figures, based around particular areas of topics and focus.
-Through instructor lectures, a series of small making experiments, student presentations, and a larger final project, students will examine how their personal interests and obsessions can find a place in their work and the larger context of graphic design practice today.
-In addition, students will be given tools and references to continue researching and bettering their understanding of the discipline on a global scale even upon the completion of the course.
+This course is a total immersion into graphic design.
+Students examine critically important work and figures in a particular focus.
+Through lectures, a series of small making experiments, student presentations, and a larger final project, students examine how their personal interests and obsessions find a place in their work and the larger graphic design practice today.
+Continued research and understating is encouraged.

-COMD999 - 1-6 credits
+Independent Study COMD999 - 1-6 credits

-Independent studies provide students with an opportunity to work closely and collaboratively with Communication Arts faculty on assignments that extend the scope of their current interests, or expand their expertise.
+Independent studies provide students with an opportunity to extend their work on assignments that extend the scope of their current interests, or expand their expertise.
 Applications for independent study projects are reviewed and approved by the Department Chair based on proposals submitted by interested students.

-Communication Studio III/IV

-ILUS300/301 - 3 credits/3 credits
+Communication Studio III/IV ILUS300/301 - 3 credits/3 credits

-This course provides an increasingly sophisticated examination of illustration concepts and their applications.
-Students broaden their understanding of illustration as a visual language in projects that involve research and analysis, with a focus on image making, aesthetics, message, audience, and intent.
-Assignments develop effective visual narratives based on strong concepts and problem-solving methods, and refined use of media and technique, both digital and analog.
+An increasingly sophisticated examination of illustration concepts and their applications, students broaden their understanding of illustration as visual language in projects that involve research and analysis, focusing on image making, aesthetics, message, audience, and intent with refined use of media and technique.